maoyuanli/careerhub/README.md

 # About
-A sample ETL application that crawls job posting sites and collects data by searching key words.
+An ETL application that crawls job posting sites and collects data by searching key words.

 It leverages Natural Language Processing model to summarize the job descriptions.